leap-stc/leap-stc.github.io/book/guides/data_guide.md

 - Working with data that exists in the cloud.
 This is in conjunction with the [JupyterHub platform](reference.infrastructure.hub) as an alternative to other data science workflows.
 - Publishing new scientific data for consumption by other parties.
 This includes ingesting data into [public cloud buckets](reference.infrastructure.buckets).

-To learn how to work with existing data alraedy in the cloud, please consult [this resource](guide.data.working).
-To learn how to publish or move your own data into cloud storage, please consult [this resource](guide.data.transfer).
+To learn how to work with existing data alraedy in the cloud, please consult [](guide.data.working).
+To learn how to publish or move your own data into cloud storage, please consult [](guide.data.transfer).

 ## Discovering Dataset